PFayoux/nodejs-knowledge/esm.md

 # EcmaScript Module

-##
+## The second module system of Node.js

+ECMAScript Module has been created after CommonJS and solve most of the issue CommonJS had.

 ## Syntax

-Instead of `require`, `module.exports` and `exports` like it is for Common.js, ECMAScript Module use `import ... from ...` to import modules, and `export` to expose attributes, but ECMAScript add a new way of exposing attributes with the concept of default export.
+Instead of `require`, `module.exports` and `exports` like it is for CommonJS, ECMAScript Module use `import ... from ...` to import modules, and `export` to expose attributes, but ECMAScript add a new way of exposing attributes with the concept of default export.

 Let's see an example.